-The second grand slam in the world tennis circuit is the French Open, and the 2018 edition is setting up to be one of the best in recent times.
-All eyes will be on Rafael Nadal as he looks to continue his masterclass on the clay court throughout the season.
+The second grand slam on the world tennis circuit is the French Open, and the 2019 edition is shaping up as one of the best in recent times.
+All eyes will be on Rafael Nadal as he looks to continue his masterclass on the clay court, which has seen him win eleven titles at Roland Garros, while Simona Halep will head in as favourite on the women’s side of the draw.

-So be sure not to miss a minute of this top shelf clay court action when watching every match live on your big screen TV or streaming the rivalries to a compatible mobile device using the information in this guide.
+So be sure not to miss a minute of this top shelf clay court action when watching every match live on your big screen TV, or streaming the rivalries to a mobile device using the information in this guide.

 Where: Roland Garos, Paris, France